Vidumal/Online-BookStore-Management-System/README.md

 2. **Open in IntelliJ IDEA**
    - Ensure JDK 17 is installed
+   - Import the project as a Maven or Spring Boot project

+3. **Configure SmartTomcat**
+   - Set the deployment directory to `webapp`
+   - Assign the correct context path (e.g., `/OnlineBookStore`)

+4. **Run the Application**
+    - Start SmartTomcat server
+    - Navigate to `http://localhost:8080/OnlineBookStore` in your browser
 ## 🌱 Future Improvements

 - Migrate to a database (e.g., MySQL or PostgreSQL)